ThabangJR/Student-Registration-System/README.md

 Server Logic: Node.js (server.js) — Note: Clarify if this is for real-time features or an API.

 📁 Project Structure
-index.php: The main entry point/login page.
+-index.php: The main entry point/login page.

-student_management_dashboard.php: The primary administrative interface.
+-student_management_dashboard.php: The primary administrative interface.

-database.php: Handles the connection logic to the MySQL database.
+-database.php: Handles the connection logic to the MySQL database.

-delete_function.php & update_student_info.php: Backend logic for data manipulation.
+-delete_function.php & update_student_info.php: Backend logic for data manipulation.

 ⚙️ Installation & Setup
 Clone the repository: